Languages and Social Cohesion A Transdisciplinary Literature Review

 5. Transdisciplinary language and social cohesion framework: Tools to support further explorations

 "Comprehensive and in-depth, this transdisciplinary meta-analysis sheds light on the complex interplays between languages and social cohesion in an increasingly fragmenting world.
-A must read for policy makers, teachers, researchers, and students in education, language sciences as well as political and cultural sciences."
+A must read for policy makers, teachers, researchers, and students in education, and language sciences as well as political and cultural sciences."

 "This book contributes to our understandings of how the ways in which language is conceptualized, used and accessed by different linguistic groups in various national contexts facilitates or hinders social cohesion.
 After conducting a rigorous study of the existing literature on language and social cohesion, Meier and Smala not only summarize and analyze the themes in the literature, but they provide readers with a much-needed conceptual framework to carefully question and evaluate their own situations."